duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

     position.append(total)
 ```

-You review this code as usual: operation order, validation, types, error
+Today I still inspect target code for integration, operation order, validation,
+types, error handling, and language-specific hazards.
+These ports were produced
+by AI and checked through differential fuzzing, not emitted by a verified
-handling, integration, and maintainability.
-But you no longer have to establish
+compiler.
+But I no longer ask Python or Rust code review to establish the
-the algorithm's numerical correctness from code review alone.
+algorithm's mathematical correctness from scratch.
+That argument lives in Lean.

 The project has a mathematical real specification, a floating-point model,
 native Lean code, and Python and Rust ports.
 The proof connects the